bjarneo/gjs-aur-demo/README.md

 This is an educational GTK demo.
 The code is extensively commented to explain every concept, making it perfect for learning how GTK works.

+## For the publish to AUR guide
+See AUR_PUBLISH.md

 **What it does:** Type text into an input field, click a button, and see the text displayed on screen.

 **What you'll learn:**